 In this form of marriage, the bride is figured as an object of ‘dana’ or gift by her father or guardian to the bridegroom.
 In this form, the father invites and receives respectfully the bridegroom and makes a gift of his daughter, thereby putting an end to his dominion over his daughter.
 The important feature of this form is that the parents of the bride do not receive any consideration for giving the girl in marriage.
 It was believed then that the son born of a Brahma marriage redeems from sin, ten ancestors, ten descendants, and himself.

 1.2.
 Daiva Marriage

-This form of marriage is exclusively for the Brahmins because the Brahmins can only officiate in the sacrifices, as priests.
-In this form of marriage, the damsel is given to a person who operates as a priest in a sacrifice performed by the father, instead of the fee due to the Hindu priest.
+This form of marriage is exclusively for the Brahmin because the Brahmins can only officiate in the sacrifices, as Indian priests.
+In this form of marriage, the damsel is given to a person who operates as a priest in a sacrifice performed by the father, instead of the fee due to the wedding priest.
 It is inferior to the Brahma because the father derives a benefit, which is not deemed reprehensible.
 It was believed then that the son born of such a marriage is said to redeem from sin seven parental ascendants and seven male descendants and himself.

-In this type of hindu marriage, the girl՚s family waits for a specific time, to get her married.
+In this type of Hindu marriage, the girl՚s family waits for a specific time, to get her married.
 If they do not find a suitable groom for their daughter, then they would marry her off to places, where sacrifices are conducted.
 In this case, the girl is generally married to a priest, who conducts sacrifices.
 According to the sastras, Daiva marriage is considered inferior to Brahma marriage, because it is considered degrading for the womanhood

 1.3.
 Arsha Marriage